vasba/django_todo/README.md

 WARNING!!!

-PostgresSql saves data under docker volume postgres-data, If you remove it the above commands needs to be redone.
+PostgreSql saves data under docker volume postgres-data, If you remove it the above commands needs to be redone.

 4. Create users